BoredPlatypus/odin-recipes/README.md

 Added some CSS to this project.

+Notable change: Changed the look of the index.html page by changing some CSS layout.

 After Project report:

 1. Have a good grasp on the HTML concepts taught to me by The Odin Project.